eladfirer/Computer-Vision-Projects/Stereo-Mosaicing/README.md

 ![Slit Scan Demo](gifs/ReadmeGIf.gif)
 # Video Mosaic

-A high-performance computer vision system that generates panoramic video mosaics from video sequences.
+A professional computer vision system that generates panoramic video mosaics from video sequences.
 This project implements a robust pipeline combining sparse optical flow, rigid motion estimation, and dynamic strip stitching to create seamless panoramas and "slit-scan" video effects.
 ## 🧠 Algorithmic Core

 This pipeline relies on a sequence of classical computer vision algorithms to estimate camera motion and reconstruct the scene, such as Shi-Tomasi, Lucas-Kanade, SVD, and RANSAC.